tatsumoto-ren/tatsumoto-ren.github.io/blog/proprietary-games-and-ajatt.md

 he'd still refuse to run the proprietary version.
 From a software-freedom perspective, not running proprietary software preserves your freedom just as much as running free software.

+The GNU Project's philosophy says we should avoid proprietary software.
+That said,
+Richard Stallman also allowed an [exception](https://www.gnu.org/gnu/thegnuproject.html): using a proprietary program can be justified if it is crucial to developing a free replacement that will help others stop using the proprietary program.
+So if your goal is to help other AJATTers obtain free replacements for those Japanese games, you might choose to run them for the purpose of reverse-engineering or creating alternatives.
+Running proprietary software solely for immersion is a bad idea.